whetstoneresearch/doppler-indexer-rs/docs/RPC.md

 ### Concurrent Execution with Semaphore

-Batch operations use **semaphore-bounded concurrency** for maximum throughput:
+Batch operations use **non-blocking semaphore-bounded concurrency** for maximum throughput:

+1. **All tasks spawn immediately** - no blocking during task creation
-1. Each request acquires a semaphore permit (limits concurrent in-flight requests)
+2. Each task acquires a semaphore permit internally (limits concurrent in-flight requests)
-2. Each request acquires CUs from the rate limiter individually
+3. Each task acquires CUs from the rate limiter individually
-3. Requests execute immediately as permits become available
-4. No waiting for batch completion before starting new requests
+4. Results are collected and returned in order (or errors are propagated)

 This approach provides:
+- **Non-blocking task spawning** - 1000 requests spawn instantly, then compete for permits
 - **Continuous rate limit acquisition** instead of chunk-based batching
 - **Better throughput** by keeping the RPC pipeline full
 - **Configurable concurrency** via `RPC_CONCURRENCY` environment variable

+### Panic Handling

+Concurrent batch methods (`execute_concurrent_ordered`) handle task panics gracefully:

+- If any task panics, the error is logged and tracked
+- The method returns `Err(RpcError::ProviderError("One or more concurrent tasks panicked"))`
+- This prevents silent partial results where some requests never executed

 ### Streaming Execution